Building from sources

 packages/ exactly; in particular

-they are case sensitive.
+they are case-sensitive.

-packages micropip and distutils are always automatically included (but an empty
+micropip and distutils are always automatically included.

-Following environment variables additionally impact the build,
+The following environment variables additionally impact the build:

 -joption passed to the